Paul Kyser: Writing and production

+Kyser and Renee Connel wrote the song "Up Down" which was recorded by New Jersey songstress Parker J. Produced by Game Music, it appeared on her debut album "Lifeline".
+It entered the Digital Radio Tracker's Global Top 200 Airplay Chart at no. 81.

 Work with Leon Stuckey

 Leon Stuckey was credited co-composer on many recordings that Kyser wrote and produced.
 Their co-compositions included, "Oh What A Pity" and "Comin' On Strong".
 They co wrote "Ain't Nothing New Under The Sun" and "True Love (Is Worth More Than Gold)" for Jimmy Briscoe And The Beavers.
 Both songs appeared as B sides for singles released on the Wanderick label.
 They also co-wrote both sides of the Breeze single, "Just In The Nick Of Time" bw "Everybody Loves Music".
 As a sole composer, Stuckey's work includes "If I Could Have You" bw "Anybody Else But You" for The J.C.B.